-- -To know that we can create rhythms from words, our names, favourite food, colours and animals. - Rhythms are different from the steady pulse. - -We add high and low sounds, pitch, when we sing and play our instruments.
+-We add high and low sounds, pitch, when we sing and play our instruments.

-Skills - There are progressive Warmup Games and Challenges within each Unit that
+Skills - There are progressive Warmup Games and Challenges within each Unit that embed pulse, rhythm and pitch.
+Children will complete the following in relation to the main song: